-1. Students must earn a minimum "C" grade in all Radiography (RT) courses to progress to the next semester.

-- 2. Students are required to earn a minimum grade of "C" in all Anatomy & Physiology (A & P) courses to progress to the next semester. - 3.
+- 1. Students are required to earn a minimum grade of "C" in all Radiography (RT) courses in order to progress to the next semester. - 2.
+Students are required to earn a minimum grade of "C" in all Anatomy & Physiology (A & P) courses in order to progress to the next semester. - 3.
 Students must maintain a GPA of 2.0 to progress in the Radiography Program. - 4.
-Students must achieve at least a minimum grade of 90 in all laboratory simulations.
+Students must achieve at least a minimum grade of 90 in laboratory simulations.